rovaughn/platform-docs/platform/manual/microservices/hot-reloading/react.rst

    $ hasura microservice open ui

-Make some changes to ``App.js`` and save.
+Make some changes to the ``App.js`` and save.
 Voila!
-You can see that changes live in the browser tab.
+You can see that it changes live in the browser tab.